xiaoliang-cn/godot_ios_plugin_get_ios_device_info/README.md

 		print("not font IOSDeviceInfoLibrary")
 ```

-If you are not satisfied with the information you get, you can edit the source code and build your own library
+If you are not satisfied with the information you get, you can edit the source code and then build your own library